Skip to content

 Hot Corner No. 2 – South Finley East

-Gras Restaurant (1996-2000) and before that it was Per Forza (1987-1996).
-What we’ve gathered is one of the longest running eateries at 60 South Finley was the Corner Cupboard.
-Owned by Eleanor Jacenty and Esther Beck.
-They opened in 1957 originally as a tea room and had a 26 year run.
-The Corner Cupboard closed April 14, 1984.
+The Lemon Lounge, owned by Andrea Honan, was inspired by the love of lemons.
+It was the stop, which was a coffee house with live entertainment, poets, and musical acts.
+Before that, it was the Mardi Gras Restaurant (1996-2000) and before that it was Per Forza (1987-1996).
+We’ve wethered that one of the longest-running eateries at 60 South Finley was the Corner Cupboard.
+They were owned by Eleanor Jacenty and Esther Beck.
+They opened in 1957 originally as a tea room and had a 26-year run.
+The Corner Cupboard closed on April 14, 1984.

-The Corner Cupboard, the Lemon Lounge, the Mockingbird Cafe and more have sat on this corner in Basking Ridge Village.
+The Corner Cupboard, the Lemon Lounge, the Mockingbird Cafe, and more have sat on this corner in Basking Ridge Village.
 What will be next?

 The Corner Cupboard back in 1961.
 Source: Ridge High School 1962 yearbook.